danielsaidi/BottomSheet/Sources/BottomSheet/BottomSheet.docc/BottomSheet.md

 ## About this documentation

 The online documentation is currently iOS only.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

+Note that DocC currently omits extensions, which means that some extensions are missing.
+Future versions will aim to improve this.